bcf30/trans-writes/README.md

 # trans-writes
 ## Proudly vibe-coded

-**trans-writes** transforms images and writes them to your disk.
+**trans-writes** (lossy) transforms images and writes them to your disk.

-Apply lossy transforms (palette reduction, dithering, pixelation), then write the result to your computer.
-A celebration of diversity in tech.

-An interactive image transformation tool that converts any image to use an expanded transgender flag palette with perceptually uniform color matching for beautiful, natural-looking results.
+An interactive image transformation tool that converts any image to use an expanded transgender flag palette with perceptually uniform color matching.
 It even renames the files for you!

 <p align="center">
   <img src="Screenshot%202026-02-24%20202456.png" />